-In particular, you should note the following in relation to the Smokefree Regulations introduced in 2007 under the Health Act of 2006:
+In these circumstances, you should note, in particular, the following in relation to the Smoke Free Regulations introduced in 2007 under the Health Act of 2006 and act accordingly at all times.

-- It is an offence, punishable by a fine and possible criminal prosecution, to smoke (or allow smoking) in 'enclosed' or 'substantially enclosed' public places and workplaces. - Public transport and work vehicles used by more than one person must be smokefree at all times, regardless of whether others are in the vehicle at the same time. - Employee smoking rooms andor indoor smoking areas are not allowed. - All employees, workers and others must respect the law on smoking.
-You must understand and be clear that smoking is strictly prohibited in all areas within the school premises and school and/or London Borough of Enfield vehicles.
-Areas of the premises include classrooms, sports areas, dinner halls/restaurants, staff rooms, meeting rooms, Committee rooms, workshops, rest areas, stairs, corridors, lifts, toilets, reception and storage areas
+- It is an offence, punishable by a fine and possible criminal prosecution, to smoke (or allow smoking) in 'enclosed' or 'substantially enclosed' public places and workplaces. - Public transport and work vehicles used by more than one person must be smoke free at all times, regardless of whether others are in the vehicle at the same time.